sales@ecoauckland.nz

-Timber vs uPVC joinery
+Timber vs uPVC Joinery

 Upgrading your old windows to new ones can be a challenging decision.
 You may be asking questions, such as what type of windows should I get?
 What kinds are the right ones for me and my house?
 The two main options are timber or uPVC joinery with your double glazing.
 If you are struggling to make the decision about these two options, make sure you read on, as Eco Auckland explains the benefits of each method!